-FINDINGS The Department has determined that the District's proposed room inventories are adequate for LRFP approval.
-If school(s) are proposed to provide less square feet per student than the FES area allowance, the District has provided justification indicating that the educational adequacy of the facility will not be adversely affected and has been granted an FES waiver by the Department pending project submission and review.
+District schools proposed to provide less square feet per student than the FES after the completion of proposed work as indicated in Table 5 are as follows: n/a will not be adversely affected and has been granted an FES waiver by the Department pending project submission and review.
 This determination does not include an assessment of eligible square feet for State support, which will be determined at the time an application for a specific school facilities project is submitted to the Department.
 The Department will also confirm that a proposed school facilities project conforms with the proposed room inventory represented in the LRFP when an application for a specific school facilities project is submitted to the Department for review and approval.